Class DocumentInfoProvider

 where doc is a Document, to use an already-loaded entity object (that may also contain unsaved data); or where doc is an int that is a documentId, which will cause database fetches.
 The factory methods at the bottom of this class will handle both cases.

-If you are in the Cpp world, or otherwise have unsaved data that you would want to use without incurring the overhead of an entity object, instantiate a SimpleDocumentInfo instead, fully populate it, and pass that to the factory.GetUserDefinedDecimal(String)
+If you are in the Cpp world, or otherwise have unsaved data that you would want to use without incurring the overhead of an entity object, instantiate a SimpleDocumentInfo instead, fully populate it, and pass that to the factory.GetUserDefinedDecimal(string)

 Get the decimal udef value based on the prog.id name of the udef field.